 I loved my Volvo and would buy one with Cummings or Detroit or Volvo.
 Volvo to me has the most trucks that straddle the fence of entry and luxury and have truck that goes comfortably in both category.

 Peterbilts and Kenworth - Both of these trucks are the luxury of trucks.
 Peterbilt is slightly higher cost and KW might be higher resale value depending on the truck model and market.
+Some Petes might resale higher.
+It's like Lexus and Mercedes.
+Mercedes is Petes and KW are like Lexus.

 They do have a higher resale value than the lower cost brands last I checked but you need to check at the time you are able to going to buy.